jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 Build a Table 1 to compare the subjects in the **Highland** practice to the subjects in the **Sycamore** practice on the following nine
-variables: age, race, Hispanic ethnicity, sex, primary insurance, body mass index, BMI category, and systolic and diastolic blood pressure.
+variables:

+-   age,
+-   race,
+-   Hispanic ethnicity,
+-   sex,
+-   primary insurance,
+-   body mass index,
+-   BMI category,
+-   systolic blood pressure, and
+-   diastolic blood pressure.

-Make the Table as well as you can within R Markdown, and display the result as part of your HTML file. **Include a description of the important results from your Table 1 that does not exceed 100 words, using complete English sentences**.
+Make the Table as well as you can within R Markdown, and display the result as part of your HTML file.
+All code must be visible to us.
+**Include a description of the important results from your Table 1 that does not exceed 100 words, using complete English sentences**.

 1. Be sure that your table specifies the number of subjects in each practice. **Note that you’ll have to do something so that your work focuses on the comparison of Highland to Sycamore, leaving out (for this question only) the other practices.**
-2. You’ll have to deal with some missing values in the data, in an appropriate way.
+2. You’ll have to deal with some missing values in the data.
 All missing values are indicated in the .csv file with NA.
-Be sure to specify what you did with the missing data (and how much you had to deal with) in a footnote to the table.
-    Specifically, list the notes as a bulleted list in the Markdown file, and never leave Markdown during the entire enterprise.
-It’s not usually appropriate to report results that include imputation in a Table 1, so I expect the best choice is to build a note specifying the amount of missing data.
+It’s not usually appropriate to report results that include imputation in a Table 1, so build a note specifying the amount of missing data in a footnote to the table.
+An appropriate approach would be to list these notes as a bulleted list in the Markdown file just below your Table.
-3. Some variables will present as characters in the data if you import it as I did above, but you’d instead prefer them to appear as **factors**.
+3. Some variables will present as characters in the data, but you’d instead prefer them to appear as **factors**.
 Be sure to include code in your response to make these changes (the `forcats` package is your friend here) and then (perhaps using the `fct_relevel` function in the `forcats` package) be sure to move the levels of those factors into an order that facilitates interpretation.
 4. Be sure, too, to make reasoned choices about whether means and standard deviations or instead medians and quartiles are more appropriate displays for the quantitative variables.
 Include your reasons in your bulleted list of footnotes at the end of your table.
+    Note that the `record` information is just a code (even though it is numerical) and should be treated as a character variable in using these data, as I did above.
 5. Note that body mass index (BMI) and BMI category are not supplied in the data, although you do have height and weight. **So, you’ll have to calculate the BMI and add it to the data set.** If you don’t know